aineethitari/unit4_project/README.md

 ```.html
 {% block content %}
 ```
 The content of individual pages will be wrapped in here.
+Followed by:
 ```.html
 {% endblock %}
 ```